 Developer Team Ico brings another fantastical tale of courage, trust, and mystery.
-This videogame epic is often used as an example of how videogames can become an art form.
 Shadow of the Colossus puts players in the shoes of the Wander, a young man seeking to revive his love, Mono.
 His journey will pit him against sixteen massive enemies, wielding only his sword, bow and wits.

-Shadow of the Colossus is an exclusive title for the PlayStation 2.
-However, the game was released for the PlayStation 3 along with ICO in a two game collection.
+Shadow of the Colossus was originally an exclusive title for the PlayStation 2.
+However, the game was later released for the PlayStation 3 along with ICO in a two game collection.

 Shadow of the Colossus is a prequel and spiritual successor to ICO.